adslbarxatov/MakeDecision/docs/index.md

 ### How does it work

-> Translation is in progress.
-It can take some time

 Let’s say we want to choose between purchasing a *laptop*, *smartphone*, *tablet*, and *desktop*.
 Let’s run Make decision and specify the devices to be compared.
 There should obviously be at least two points for comparison.